mupastir/softserve_courses/README.md

-# There publics Elementaries' tasks and hometasks
+# There Elementaries' tasks and hometasks are public
 Elementary first - chessdesk

 Elementary second - envelopanalysis